 One of my favorite ways to practice with the whole class is to play bingo.
 Usually, I have a little prize for the first few winners like a Jolly Rancher or a mechanical pencil.
 It’s amazing how hard students will work to win a Jolly Rancher.
 I like the low intensity competition.

-This bingo game is very simple and basic.
+This absolute value bingo game is very simple and basic.
 It only reviews absolute value and negative signs on the outside of absolute value.
 There’s no practice with expressions.
 This works well as a first activity after teaching this concept or as a review later in the year.

-Absolute Value Knockout Game
+Absolute Value Review Knockout Game

 This knockout game has a variety of absolute value questions with and without expressions.
 Also, students definitely need to know how to add and subtract integers and the basics of absolute value.
 Playing this game, they’ll get a pretty concentrated opportunity to practice with absolute value in a fun way.